The TGCA Scholarship

 Scholarships are awarded on the basis of academic standing and community involvement.
 These scholarships are to provide financial assistance for students to continue studies beyond the senior high school level in programs of at least two years’ duration at an approved post secondary school, college, university or institute of technology in Alberta.
 A school outside of Alberta may be attended if the course desired is not offered in an Alberta learning institution.

 Students must be enrolled as a full-time students and the scholarships will become payable upon receipt of proof of acceptance at one of the above mentioned institutions.

 Parents must be voting members in good standing with Thorncliffe Greenview Community Association and must be involved in sanctioned community activities for a minimum of three years.

 Students must achieve a grade twelve diploma and may apply for a scholarship up to two years after completing grade twelve.
 They must achieve a good academic standing for their abilities.
-Please ensure that you have a PDF of your grade 12 transcripts for your application.
+Please ensure that you have a PDF of your grade 12 transcripts and two personal references (not relatives) for your application.

 TGCA Scholarship Recipients 2019

 Jared Crebo: Jared has been accepted to the University of Calgary where he plans on studying Engineering AND Astrophysics.
 In his second year he plans to specialize in Software Engineering and his summers will be spent doing internships in the business community to further his career.
 This sounds like a very ambitious young man that has put a lot of thought into his future.
 Good luck to you Jared.